-Join David Gassner for an in-depth discussion in this video Building and controlling a real robot: LEGO Mindstorms, part of Foundations of Programming: Programming for Kids.
+Join David Gassner for an in-depth discussion in this video Building and controlling a real robot: LEGO Mindstorms, part of Programming Foundations: Programming for Kids.

 As we've seen throughout this course, kids love learning how to program when it's fun.
 And what's more fun than robots?
 LEGO Minestorms is a product line that includes conventional LEGO's, those plastic pieces that you snap together to make cool stuff.
 With programmable computers, with sensors for input and electric motors that make parts of the robot move.
 LEGO Mindstorms robots might look like toys but they have a serious lineage.
 They were co-developed by the LEGO Group and the MIT Media Lab.

 Professors at the lab developed the idea of the programmable brick that's at the center of a Mindstorms robot.
 And LEGO has been responsible for productization and marketing.
 The parts and computers for Mindstorms robots come in educational and consumer targeted kits.
 But both versions let you build a variety of robots.
 You get a few hundred LEGO pieces and the computerized components.
 Detailed assembly instructions and the software to program the robots are available on the Mindstorms website at www.lego.com/mindstorms.

 This is the flagship robot that's displayed on the Mindstorms box.
 Its name is EV3RSTORM with a three in the middle for the version of the kit, EV3.
 Building EV3RSTORM uses most of what comes in the consumer version of the kit.
 Part of the fun of working with the LEGO robots is putting them together.
 This robot took a few days to assemble, and would have taken more time if I hadn't had the help of some neighborhood kids who kept me on-task.
 The centerpiece of the Mindstorms robot kit is the programmable brick.